hughcollier/learnDeCapCMS/src/pages/i-am-a-new-page.md

 layout: base
 title: "I am a new page "
 ---
-Let's see hoe I go!
+Let's see how I go!